 |Annual fee||$0 for the first year, then $95||$95 (fee no longer waived in first year)|

-Miles for every purchaseAlong with a 50,000-point sign-up bonus, the Venture card lets cardholders earn 2 miles per dollar on all purchases.
-We value Capital One miles at 1 cent per mile when redeemed for travel – making the sign-up bonus worth approximately $500.
+Miles for every purchaseAlong with a generous sign-up bonus, the Venture card lets cardholders earn 2 miles per dollar on all purchases.
+We value Capital One miles at 1 cent per mile when redeemed for travel – making the sign-up bonus worth approximately $1,000 (if you can meet the whole spend cap).

 Because they have such similar card names, you may be wondering what differentiates the Venture card from the VentureOne card.
 Take a look at our chart below to see how the cards compare side-by-side.